 Over the next two years or so every home and small business in the UK should have their electricity and gas meters replaced with new 'smart' meters.
 The plan is to put 53 million meters into 30 million homes and small businesses in England, Scotland, and Wales by the end of 2020.
 It is a challenging target.
-By the first quarter of 2018 fewer than 11 million smart meters had been installed in homes, split about 57:43 between electricity and gas.
-For the first time the quarterly figures fell - from 1.3m to 1.24 m.
-So it is a near impossible task to replace the remaining 42 million by the end of 2020.
+By the first half of 2018 just 12 million smart meters had been installed in homes, split about 57:43 between electricity and gas.
+The number of installations has plateaued at around 1.3m a quarter so it is a near impossible task to replace the remaining 41 million by the end of 2020.
 That would require one and a quarter million meters a month between now and then - three times the present rate.

 SMETS1 meters use the existing mobile phone network for communications and each supplier has its own way of using it and transmitting data.
 People who have them will usually find that if they switch supplier their meter becomes dumb and has to be read manually.
 That is more difficult to do with 'smart' meters than it was with old meters designed for reading by a supple human with a torch.

 There are plans to upgrade SMETS1 meters to operate with any supplier.
 They will still not be SMETS2 meters but the workaround will at least mean they can support switching supplier.
 This process is known as enrolment into the DCC network (described below) and is planned for 2019.
-However, the Government has indicated in two consultation papers that some SMETS1 meters may have to be replaced.
-See Maximising Interoperability and Enrolment of SMETS1 cohorts.
+However, the Government's latest assessment indicates that enrolment is currently only possible for two thirds of SMETS1 meters.
+The Government tells me "negotiations for the final third are making good progress."
+However, its latest papers indicate that some SMETS1 meters may have to be replaced by SMETS2 meters to ensure they are fully operational by the end of 2020.
+See enrolment of SMETS1 meter cohorts and maximising interoperability published in October 2018.
+Earlier papers are here Maximising Interoperability and Enrolment of SMETS1 cohorts.

 I put 'smart' in inverted commas because these meters are not in fact very clever.
 They simply report back to the supplier how much electricity and gas the customer uses each day and, with the customer's permission, every half hour.
 More frequent reporting may be available in future.

-The costs of the programme are fixed and certain, though there is a strong likelihood that they will increase above their current estimates.
+The costs of the smart meter programme are certain, though it is inevitable now that they will increase above their current estimates.
 The latest cost/benefit analysis was published in August 2016.
 It estimates that manufacturing and installing 53 million meters, communication devices, and IHDs in 30 million premises will cost £5.44bn.
 There is also a new communications infrastructure network called DCC which will cost £3.13bn.
 That was due to be completed late in 2015 but was in fact not switched on until November 2016 and in 2018 is still being tested.
+Some older smart meters may never be able to use it.
 The cost/benefit analysis puts the total costs of the programme over 18 years at £11bn.
 That figure is in 2011 pounds; even without cost overruns to deal with delays and incompatibility issues, that would be about £13 billion in today's pounds.
-That cost is about £400 per household and will be paid through higher electricity and gas bills.
+That cost is about £400 per household and is paid through higher electricity and gas bills.

 Those payments are beginning.
 In 2017 all major suppliers and some smaller ones have put up the cost of electricity by 10% to 15% and each of them blames that rise in part on smart meters.
 That process continued in 2018.